-To see whether the differences in the distribution of PCs between any two phases are substantive or due to chance, we used a modified signed-likelihood ratio test to assess the equality of CVs.
+To see whether the differences in the distribution of PCs between any two phases are substantive or due to chance, we used a modified signed-likelihood ratio test to assess the equality of CVs [citation needed: article and pkg].
 P-values for this significance test of CVs for PC1 and PC2 show significant differences in the standardization of vessel shapes across periods, especially between Chinese contact with either pre-European or post-European (Figure ??, Table 2).
-A significant difference is also detected between the pre-European and post-European periods.
+A significant difference was also detected between the pre-European and post-European periods.

 Figure 6: The distribution of PC scores by phases